History of the Assyrians

 The history of the Assyrians encompasses nearly five millennia, covering the history of the ancient Mesopotamian civilization of Assyria, including its territory, culture and people, as well as the later history of the Assyrian people after the fall of the Neo-Assyrian Empire in 609 BC.
-(Note: The modern Christian Assyrian people have historically appeared in western sources under many names, including the ethnic term Assyrians and its derivatives (Syriacs, East Syrians, the term Syria being etymologically deeived from and originally meaning Assyrian) and the religiously denominational terms Nestorians, Chaldeans/Chaldean Catholics/Chaldo-Assyrians, Syriac Christians and Jacobites.
+(Note: The modern Christian Assyrian people have historically appeared in western sources under many names, including the ethnic term Assyrians and its derivatives (Syriacs, East Syrians, the term Syria being etymologically derived from and originally meaning Assyrian) and the religiously denominational terms Nestorians, Chaldeans/Chaldean Catholics/Chaldo-Assyrians, Syriac Christians and Jacobites.
 In their own language, their historical self-designation has typically (but see also terms for Syriac Christians) been Assurayu, Asoraye, Sūrāyē or Sūrōyē.
 This self-designation is generally accepted by modern scholars to be derived from the ancient Akkadian Assūrāyu ("Assyrian"), which was sometimes later rendered in the shorter form Sūrāyu.
 This article follows the generally scholarly accepted idea of Assyrian continuity, that the modern Assyrians are descended from the ancient people of Assyria.
 Assyrian continuity is strongly supported by both historical archaeological, linguistic and genetic evidence.)
 For purposes of historiography, ancient Assyrian history is often divided by modern researchers, based on political events and gradual changes in language, into the Early Assyrian (c.
 2600–2025 BC), Old Assyrian (c.
 2025–1364 BC), Middle Assyrian (c.
 1363–912 BC), Neo-Assyrian (911–609 BC) and post-imperial (609 BC–c.
-AD 240) periods., Sassanid era Asoristan from 240 AD until 637 AD and the post Islamic Conquest period until the present day.
+AD 240) periods, Sassanid era Asoristan from 240 AD until 637 AD and the post Islamic Conquest period until the present day.